 Today’s Working Woman

-In January of this year, the ABS announced that women’s participation in Australia’s labour force was at an all-time high of 60.5%, with Australia’s overall participation rate sitting at 65.6%.
+In March 2023, the ABS announced that women’s participation in Australia’s labour force was at an all-time high of 62.5%, with Australia’s overall participation rate sitting at 66.7%.
 This statistic reflects the percentage of the population of working age (over 15), who are either in paid employment, or actively job seeking.
-Currently, 46.9% of Australian workers are women.
+Currently, 47.4% of Australian workers are women.

 The rise of women’s workforce participation rates have been slow, and influenced by a variety of factors.
 Paid maternity leave and an increased availability of child care have both been shown to positively impact women’s workforce participation rates.
 A number of less obvious factors have contributed as well.
 The introduction of the pill in the 1960s caused a rise in workforce participation, as women had more control over family planning than they had before.
 The current high percentage of women’s workforce participation is at least somewhat due to the gradual decrease in men’s participation, as many Australian men retire from the workforce.

-Women make up a disproportionately large percentage of Australia’s part-time workers (68.6%) and 52.6% of casual workers, which is almost exactly in line with women’s overall population percentage.
+Women make up a disproportionately large percentage of Australia’s part-time workers and casual workers, being 68.5 per cent.

-The Workplace Gender Equality Agency (WGEA) latest pay gap statistics were released this month, and show a 15.3% full-time gender pay gap.
-This means that, on average, full-time employed Australian women earn $253.70 less per week than full-time employed Australian men.
+The Workplace Gender Equality Agency (WGEA) February 2023 pay gap statistics were show a 13.3% full-time gender pay gap.
+This means that, on average, full-time employed Australian women earn $253.50 less per week than full-time employed Australian men.

 The WGEA identifies several contributing factors to this pay gap: